giwiro/mongo-radar/README.md

     __//__||__\\__
    '--------------'
 ```
-Multithread python3 script that scans and do some operations over provided ips, and looks for default mongodb
+Multithread python3 script that scans and dumps mongo databases with default access (no password),
-unauthorized access, through Tor sock4 proxy using proxychains and writes it into a log file.
+through Tor sock4 proxy using proxychains and writes it into a log file.